fedarko/wotplot/README.md

 ## Contact

-Feel free to [open an issue](https://github.com/fedarko/wotplot/issues) if you have any questions, suggestions, comments, or anything else.
+Feel free to [open an issue](https://github.com/fedarko/wotplot/issues) if you have questions, suggestions, comments, or anything else.